editionsNFT/An-Illustrated-XRPL-Story-Guide/README.md

-#The Illustrated XRPL Story Guide
+#An Illustrated XRPL Story Guide

 - Table of Contents
 - Cover